Oh no! We may not fully support the browser or device software you are using !

 Keeping track of important tax records

 Gathering and organizing tax-related items throughout the year will make it easier when it comes time to file your taxes.
 These items should include your paystubs, charitable donations, contributions to retirement accounts – like an IRA and 401(k).
-A new document to watch out for and keep this year is the IRS Letter 1444, which has your stimulus payment information.
 It’s recommended that you keep these documents, as well as past tax returns, for seven years.

 Life changes can impact your income tax return